rails-lambda/crypteia/README.md

 #### IAM Permissions

-Please use AWS' [Restricting access to Systems Manager parameters using IAM policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) guide for details on what policies your function's IAM Role will need.
-For an appliction to pull both single parameters as well as bulk paths, I have found the following policy helpful.
-It assumed the `/myapp` prefix and using AWS default KMS encryption key.
+Please refer to the AWS guide on [Restricting access to Systems Manager parameters using IAM policies](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-access.html) for details on which policies your function's IAM Role will need.
+For an appliction to pull both single parameters as well as bulk paths, I have found the following policy helpful; it assumes the `/myapp` prefix and uses the AWS default KMS encryption key:

 ```json
 {